Skip to content

 How we approach annual maintenance & lifecycle support.

+Delivery ends at handover; reliability is everything after it.
 Most AMC contracts in this industry are an invoice in search of a service.
 We do this differently.
-Every AMC we sign carries a written schedule of preventive checks specific to the systems on site, response targets you can hold us against, and a spares-and-firmware baseline stored offline so we can rebuild a controller from a clean slate if the worst happens.
+Every AMC we sign carries a written schedule of preventive and corrective checks specific to the systems on site, response targets documented in the AMC scope, and a spares-and-firmware baseline stored offline so we can rebuild a controller from a clean slate if the worst happens.
 Inherited systems — installed by other integrators or by an in-house team that has since moved on — are audited, stabilised and brought onto the same programme.
+Coverage and response targets are matched to how critical each system is, subject to project scope.

 On record